inveniosoftware/docs-invenio-rdm/docs/reference/cli.md

 Setup containerized services.

-By default this command will build and boot all the containerized services, and will not stop them afterwards unless `--stop-services` are used.
-If, `--no-services` is specified, not services are booted up.
+By default this command will build and boot all the containerized services (see `--stop-services` and `--no-services` options below to control this behaviour).

 This command:

 - Initialize and create the database, Elasticsearch indexes, cache and message queue.
 - Create an admin role.
-- Create a the default location for files.
+- Create a default location for files.

 !!! warning "Error (psycopg2.OperationalError) FATAL: role "xxx" does not exist"